aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Some verbs are traditionally regarded as optionally accepting two direct objects and are known as ditransitive verbs, such as the verb "to make" in the sentence: "the senate made him consul".

 Some other verbs can be seen as requiring no subject at all, and are known as impersonal verbs, such as the verb "to rain" in the sentence "it rains".
-Since English always (syntactically) requires the subject slot to be filled, except in informal speech, the existence of such verbs isn't so obvious as in other languages which can drop the subject, such as Italian where the translation of the example sentence above would be just "piove", without any visible subject.
+Since English always (syntactically) requires the subject slot to be filled (except in informal speech) the existence of such verbs is not so obvious as in languages that can drop the subject.
+An example of such language is Italian, where the translation of "it rains" would be just "piove", without any visible subject.

-Some simple sentences in English can have no verb at all: verbless sentences can be seen as alternative forms of an equivalent sentence with a verb, and are typically used for the sake of brevity or to achieve some special rethorical effect, common examples include exclamations such as: "good job!" in lieu of "you did a good job!" or "excellent choice!" in place of: "this is an excellent choice you are making!"
+Some simple sentences in English can have no verb at all: a verbless sentence can be seen as an alternative form to an equivalent sentence with a verb.
+They are typically used for the sake of brevity or to achieve some special rethorical effect, common examples include exclamations such as: "good job!" in lieu of "you did a good job!" or "excellent choice!" in place of: "this is an excellent choice you are making!".

 === Compound Sentences

-A compound sentence is a sentence made up of two or more simple or compound sentences joined together by a conjunction or disjunction.
+A compound sentence is a sentence made up of at least two or more simple sentences, joined together by a conjunction or disjunction ("and", "but", "or", etc).
 An example is: "the cat meowed loud, but she failed to obtain food".

 It is important to note that the two simple sentences incorporated in the larger compound sentence remain "independent" of each other: you can rephrase the previous sentence by changing their order and the meaning is logically equivalent (if you ignore the time factor, at least).